 - Functional description.

-- Port list on page 2-65.
+- Port list on page 2-66.

-- AHB5 bus properties on page 2-67.
+- AHB5 bus properties on page 2-69.

-- Read and write latencies on page 2-67.

-The AHB5 to AHB5 sync-down bridge is capable of synchronizing AHB5 interfaces where the upstream side is faster than the downstream side and the clocks are synchronous, in phase and have an N:1 relationship in frequency.
+The AHB5 to AHB5 sync-down bridge synchronizes AHB5 interfaces where the upstream side is faster than the downstream side and the clocks are synchronous, in phase and have an N:1 frequency ratio.
 It also supports Q-channel ports in order to enable placement of the bridge on a clock or power domain boundary.